patrickamsler/ml-notes/readme.md

 ### Tree Ensembles

-One weakness of using a single decision tree is that it can be sensitive small changes in the training data.
-Small changes in the data could lead to completely different tree.
+One weakness of using a single decision tree is that it can be sensitive to small changes in the training data.
+Small changes in the data could lead to a completely different tree.
 One solution is to use multiple decision trees and combine their predictions.

 ![alt text](images/decision_tree_ensemble.png)

+Hyperparameters to tune:
+- Number of trees $B$
+- Number of features $k$
+- Maximum depth of the tree
+- Minimum number of samples required to split a node
+- Minimum number of samples required at each leaf node

+#### Bagging (Bootstrap Aggregating)

+Bagging uses sampling with replacement (bootstrap) to create multiple datasets.
+Each dataset contains a subset of the examples and features.
+And example can be used multiple times in the dataset.
+Each dataset is used to train a another decision tree.

+- Given training set of size 𝑚
+  - For $b$ = 1 to $B$:
+    - Use sampling with replacement to create a new training set of size 𝑚
+    - Train a decision tree on the new dataset

+$B$ is typically in the range of 64 to 128.

+#### Random Forest Algorithm

+In addition to bagging, Random Forest introduces randomness.
+At each node, when choosing a feature to use to split, if $n$ features are available, pick a random subset of $k < n$ features and allow the algorithm to only choose from that subset of features.

+- Given training set of size 𝑚
+  - For $b$ = 1 to $B$:
+    - Use sampling with replacement to create a new training set of size 𝑚
+    - Train a decision tree on the new dataset, but at each node:
+      - Randomly select a subset of features of size $k$.
+The best split is chosen from this subset of features.
+      - Choose the best feature to split on from the subset of features

+$N$ is typically the square root of the number of features.
+Used when the number of features is large.

+#### XGBoost

+XGBoost is a popular implementation of the gradient boosting algorithm.
+XGBoost builds upon the gradient boosting framework, which constructs an ensemble of decision trees sequentially.
+Each new tree aims to correct the errors made by the previous ones.

+- Given training set of size 𝑚
+  - For $b$ = 1 to $B$:
+    - Instead of sampling with replacement, the algorithm samples the examples with weights.
+Examples that are misclassified have a higher weight.
+    - Train a decision tree on the new dataset.

+#### Decision Trees vs Neural Networks

+Decision Trees:
+- Work well on tabular (structured) data
+- Not recommended for unstructured data (images, audio, text)
+- Decision tree models are fast to train and easy to interpret

+Neural Networks:
+- Work well on all types of data, including tabular (structured) and unstructured data (images, audio, text)
+- Maybe slow to train and require a lot of data
+- Work with transfer learning and pre-trained models
+- When building a system of multiple models working together, it might be easier to string together multiple neural networks